 Handweaving requires an enormous amount of work; It can take a weaver up to 8 -16 days to even several months to weave a 5-meter cloth.
 Hence handwoven cloth can be quite expensive when compared to machine-made cloth.

 A lot of precision is needed to do the weaving especially if a dyed yarn is used to include designs -the intersection of the warp and weft threads must be done with utmost precision and detail to get the design correctly.
 Handweavers who can do this with expertise are in short supply these days.
 Today in some countries handwoven cloth is limited to those presented to tourists as part of their traditional craft.

-But there is an incomparable beauty to handwoven fabrics.
+But there is an incomparable beauty to handwoven textiles.
 An expert in hand weaving can create beautifully patterned fabric that no machine can replicate.
 Unique patterns and prints and motifs can be incorporated into fabric this way.
-The handwoven fabric can have a beautiful and unique texture, with slight irregularities which are even priced by the consumers of handwoven cloth.
+The handwoven textile can have a beautiful and unique texture, with slight irregularities which are even priced by the consumers of handwoven cloth.

-Handwoven fabric can be made of organically produced fibers converted into yarns which are dyed with natural dyes.
+Handwoven textile can be made of organically produced fibers converted into yarns which are dyed with natural dyes.
 This makes it sustainable and ecofriendly.

 The hand-weaving industry also employs several people in many countries like India Indonesia, and Ethiopia who can operate their hand weaving from their own houses.
 A convenient work-at-home craft business for many.